-- There is a lawful basis for doing so as identified previously - One of the special conditions for processing sensitive personal information applies: - (a) The individual ('data subject') has given explicit consent (which has been clearly explained in a privacy notice). - (b) The processing is necessary for the purposes of exercising the employment law rights or obligations of the Trust or the data subject. - (c) The processing is necessary to protect the data subject's vital interests, and the data subject is physically incapable of giving consent. - (d) The processing is carried out in the course of its legitimate activities with appropriate safeguards by a foundation, association or any other not-for-profit body with a political, philosophical, religious or trade-union aim. - (e) The processing relates to personal data which are manifestly made public by the data subject. - (f) The processing is necessary for the establishment, exercise, or defence of legal claims. - (g) The processing is necessary for reasons of substantial public interest. - (h) The processing is necessary for purposes of preventative or occupational medicine, for the assessment of the working capacity of the employee, the provision of social care and the management of social care systems or services. - (i) The processing is necessary for reasons of public interest in the area of public health.
+- There is a lawful basis for doing so as identified previously. - One of the special conditions for processing sensitive personal information applies: - a.
+The individual ('data subject') has given explicit consent (which has been clearly explained a privacy notice). - b.
+The processing is necessary for the purposes of exercising the employment law rightsor obligations of the Trust or the data subject. - c.
+The processing is necessary to protect the data subject's vital interests, and the data subject is physically incapable of giving consent. - d.
+The processing is carried out in the course of its legitimate activities with appropriate safeguards by a foundation, association or any other not-for-profit bodywith a political, philosophical, religious or trade-union aim. - e.
+The processing relates to personal data which are manifestly made public by the data subject. - f.
+The processing is necessary for the establishment, exercise, or defence of legal claims. - g.
+The processing is necessary for reasons of substantial public interest. - h.
+The processing is necessary for purposes of preventative or occupational medicine, forthe assessment of the working capacity of the employee, the provision oand the management of social care systems or services. - i.
+The processing is necessary for reasons of public interest in the area of public health.